 The world’s longest-running musical, Les Miserables is still one of London theatre’s hottest tickets.

 Les Miserables celebrated its 30th birthday in 2015 and is still one of the world’s best-loved musicals.
 One of London’s top tickets, more than 70 million people have seen the show in 44 countries across the globe.

 Set in 19th century France, Les Miserables follows former convict Jean Valjean as he tries to turn his life around.
-Encountering love, loss, sacrifice and redemption, he is hunted across the decades by a ruthless policeman, Javert.
+Encountering love, loss, sacrifice and redemption, runs for decades from the ruthless policeman, Javert.
 Valjean reinvents himself as a law-abiding factory owner.
 But when he takes in a young orphaned child, life as he knows it changes forever.

 Valjean’s troubles take place in a France brimming with revolutionary spirit, meaning everything is more dangerous.
 Students Enjolras and Marius are on the verge of leading a rebellion.
 The Thenardiers are out to pick up anything they can, regardless of laws.
 Their daughter Eponine just wants to steal the heart of Marius.
 He, however, may lose it to another.